Spotted Demon (bull): Season 2018

 Spotted Demon bucked out of the right-hand delivery.
 He was very similar in the chute to what Bushwacker would do.
 He stood very still and waited for the chute gate to open.
 He always spun to the right.
 He had a tendency to stick close to the chutes.

 At this point in his career, Spotted Demon had a 92 percent buckoff percentage.
-In 64 outs, he was ridden 5 times.
+In 64 outs, he was ridden five times.
 He had 19 round winning outs.
 He had 3 rider round wins.
-The 9-year-old bull was ranked first in the standings with a bull point average score of 45.38.
+The nine-year-old bull was ranked first in the standings with a bull point average score of 45.38.

 At the UTB event in Arlington, Texas, Spotted Demon bucked off Dakota Louis in 5.14 second season for 44.25 points.
-At the UTB event in the Glendale, Arizona, 15/15 Bucking Battle, he bucked off Jose Vitor Leme in 5.99 seconds for 46 points.
+At the UTB event in the Glendale, Arizona's 15/15 Bucking Battle, he bucked off Jose Vitor Leme in 5.99 seconds for 46 points.
 At the UTB event in Tacoma, Washington, he bucked off Kaique Pacheco in 4.23 seconds for 45.5 points.
 At the UTB Last Cowboy Standing event in Las Vegas, he bucked off Tanner Byrne in 5.91 seconds for 43.75 points.
-At the Touring Pro Division event in Salinas, California held in conjunction with the California Rodeo Salinas, he bucked off Wallace Vieira de Oliveira in 1.72 seconds for a score of 45.50.
+At the Touring Pro Division event in Salinas, California, held in conjunction with the California Rodeo Salinas, he bucked off Wallace Vieira de Oliveira in 1.72 seconds for a score of 45.50.
 He had the highest score, so he was named Bull of the Event.
 The bull's record so far this season was 6-0.
 His record to date got him into the World Champion Bull race.